wendazhou/cds-bootcamp/doc/README.md

 For best random access performance, there is a ramdisk mounted in `/mnt/ram`, which allows you to use the memory of the machine as a filesystem.

+## Troubleshooting connection to burstinstance

+A common error that you may encounter is that you are not able to connect to `burstinstance` from your laptop, even though you are able to connect to the instance from the `burst` server.
+If that is the case, the most likely cause is that the `~/.ssh/authorized_keys` file on the burst instance do not contain the key your are attempting to use from your laptop.
+You may check the authorized keys by opening the `~/.ssh/authorized_keys` file on the GCP instance in an editor (e.g. `nano` or `vim`).
+If you only see a single line (note that it may wrap), ending in a comment which looks like `wz2247@log-4.nyu.cluster`, only the key provided to you by NYU HPC on the cluster is present, and you will not be able to log in.
+To fix this, you can copy paste the content of your `~/.ssh/id_rsa.pub` file (on your laptop) into the `~/.ssh/authorized_keys` file (on the GCP instance) in a new line to save your key to the cluster.